ashgoren/registration/README.md

 - Copy the test mode `publishable key` to the `.env` file.
 (Use test key until ready to launch.)
 - set Stripe secret key in `functions/.env`
 - set Stripe statement_descriptor_suffix in `functions/.env` (optional)
-- Comment out the lines related to Paypal in `functions/index.js`

 PayPal configuration:
 - Don't want to accept Venmo?
 Comment out the venmo line in `configPaypal.jsx`.
 - Copy the sandbox mode `client ID` to the `.env` (`VITE_PAYPAL_CLIENT_ID_SANDBOX`) and to `functions/.env` (`PAYPAL_CLIENT_ID_SANDBOX`).
 - Copy the sandbox mode `secret` to the `functions/.env` file as `PAYPAL_CLIENT_SECRET_SANDBOX`.
-- Comment out the lines related to Stripe in `functions/index.js`

 ---